 Plan indoor excursions.
 There are loads of pleasant activities seniors can enjoy in the comfort of an air-conditioned environment.
 Plan a shopping trip at the mall or a visit to a museum, take in a movie together, spend time at the local senior center or library.

 Stay hydrated.
 Keep an adequate amount of bottled water available when venturing out with a senior, and steer clear of alcoholic and caffeinated beverages, which are dehydrating.

 For more suggestions for helping seniors thoroughly enjoy the summer months, get in touch with Grace Home Care.
-Providing the highest quality Topeka respite care, we’re always available to share resources or to partner with you to ensure your senior loved one stays safe, healthy and happy, no matter the season.
-Contact us any time at 785.286.CARE.
+Providing the highest quality senior care Topeka, KS and the surrounding areas can depend on, we’re always available to share resources or to partner with you to ensure your senior loved one stays safe, healthy and happy, no matter the season.
+Contact us any time at 785-286-2273.